SKA (hockey club). History How the hockey team ska stands for

 Fourth again...

-Puchkov achieved his first notable success with the army team in the 1966/67 season.
-Reliably playing defensively, the Leningraders were in the leading group for the entire season, but in the end they were again content with fourth place.
+Puchkov achieved his first noticeable success with the army team in the 1966/67 season.
+Playing reliably in defense, the Leningraders were in the leading group all season, but in the end they were again content with fourth place.
 Three points were missing from the podium.
-The best sniper of the team was Valentin Panyukhin, who scored 31 goals.
+The team's best sniper was Valentin Panyukhin, who scored 31 goals.

 The next season brought cup success to the army team.
 For the first time in their history, they reached the final of the USSR Cup.
-On the way to the final, the Leningraders defeated Angarsk Yermak, Chelyabinsk Voskhod, Kiev Dynamo and Moscow Lokomotiv with a total score of 32:7.
-However, in the final they lost big to CSKA 1:7.
+On the way to the final, the Leningraders defeated Angarsk Ermak, Chelyabinsk Voskhod, Kiev Dynamo and Moscow Lokomotiv with a total score of 32:7.
+However, in the final they lost heavily to CSKA 1:7.

-The successes of our hockey players have not gone unnoticed.
-4 army men were invited to the junior team of the USSR, which went to the European Championship-68 - S. Solodukhin, A. Novozhilov, E. Fedoseev, V. Solodukhin.
-A year later, Leningraders V. Shepovalov, O. Churashov, I. Grigoriev, S. Solodukhin and P. Andreev defended the colors of the country's main national team at the Izvestia Prize tournament
+The successes of our hockey players did not go unnoticed.
+Four army men were invited to the USSR junior national team, which went to the European Championship-68 - S. Solodukhin, A. Novozhilov, E. Fedoseev, V. Solodukhin.
+A year later, Leningraders V. Shepovalov, O. Churashov, I. Grigoriev, S. Solodukhin and P. Andreev defended the colors of the main national team at the Izvestia Prize tournament

 Spengler Cup

-At the very end of 1970, the army team flashed on the international stage.
+At the very end of 1970, the army team showed off on the international stage.
 From Davos, Switzerland, they brought an honorary trophy - the Spengler Cup.
-This oldest in the world hockey tournament has been held since 1923, and Leningraders have won the cup more than once.
-In 1970, they surpassed the Czechoslovakian Dukla, the Swedish Modo, the German Düsseldorf and the host of the tournament HC Davos.
+This is the oldest in the world hockey tournament has been held since 1923, and Leningraders have won the cup more than once.
+In 1970, they surpassed the Czechoslovakian Dukla, the Swedish MoDo, the German Dusseldorf and the host of the tournament, HC Davos.

 First bronze

-In the 1970/71 season, the army team also had a resounding success in the championship.
-The first bronze medals were brought to the team by the same signature Puchkov's game, with an emphasis on attentiveness in defense.
-In the key match of the season, the Leningraders defeated Spartak with a score of 4:3.
-The stands of the brand new "Yubileyny", packed to capacity, witnessed the first success of SKA.
-Yury Glazov became the best scorer of Leningraders in the bronze season with 30 points (26 + 4).
+In the 1970/71 season, the army team had great success in the championship.
+The team’s first bronze medals were brought to them by Puchkov’s signature game, with an emphasis on attentiveness in defense.
+In the key match of the season, Leningraders defeated Spartak with a score of 4:3.
+The stands of the brand new Yubileiny Stadium, packed to capacity, witnessed SKA's first success.
+The best scorer of Leningraders in the bronze season was Yuri Glazov, who scored 30 points (26 + 4).

-The crown of a successful segment of the history of SKA was the participation of three army men at once in the World Championship.
+The culmination of a successful period in SKA’s history was the participation of three army men in the World Championship.
 In 1972, Nikolai Puchkov was invited to the coaching staff of the USSR national team.
-He, goalkeeper Vladimir Shepovalov and striker Vyacheslav Solodukhin became the first representatives of Leningrad at the World Hockey Forum.
+He, goalkeeper Vladimir Shepovalov and forward Vyacheslav Solodukhin became the first representatives of Leningrad at the world hockey forum.
 Unfortunately, our team failed to win the Prague tournament.
 Soviet hockey players won silver.

-After the bronze in 1971, the army team failed to gain a foothold in the leading positions in the championship and rolled back to the middle, or even the bottom of the table.
-One of the few successes of SKA in the late 70s was the third victory in the Spengler Cup.
-The team, in which the Solodukhin brothers continued to play and the young Aleksey Kasatonov and Nikolai Drozdetsky began their bright career, was ahead of the Czechoslovakian Dukla, the Swedish AIK, the German Cologne and the Swiss national team.
+After the bronze medal in 1971, the army team failed to gain a foothold in the leading positions in the championship and fell back to the middle, or even the bottom, of the table.
+One of SKA's few successes in the late 70s was its third victory in the Spengler Cup.
+The team, in which the Solodukhin brothers continued to play and young Alexei Kasatonov and Nikolai Drozdetsky began their bright careers, was ahead of the Czechoslovakian “Dukla”, the Swedish “AIK”, the German “Cologne” and the Swiss national team.

 Drozdetsky is the best in the USSR

-In the early 80s, the Leningrad army team was still far from the podium, but the factory of talented hockey players worked at full capacity in the Northern capital.
-Goalkeeper Yevgeny Belosheikin, defenders Alexei Gusarov and Alexei Kasatonov and, of course, forward Nikolai Drozdetsky shone in CSKA and the USSR national team.
-This guy from Kolpino, who had been choosing between football and hockey for a long time, quickly burst into the ranks the best players THE USSR.
-At the age of 18, he already played at the base of SKA, and from the age of 22 he defended the colors of CSKA, the base team of the national team.
+In the early 80s, the Leningrad army team was still far from the podium, but the factory of talented hockey players was working at full capacity in the Northern capital.
+Goalkeeper Evgeniy Belosheykin, defenders Alexey Gusarov and Alexey Kasatonov and, of course, forward Nikolai Drozdetsky shone for CSKA and the USSR national team.
+This guy from Kolpino, who had been choosing between football and hockey for a long time, quickly broke into the ranks best players USSR.
+At the age of 18, he already played for SKA, and from the age of 22 he defended the colors of CSKA, the base team of the national team.
 The finest hour of this powerful striker was 1984.
-At the Sarajevo Olympics, thanks in large part to his excellent game soviet team won gold medals.
+At the Olympics in Sarajevo, largely thanks to his excellent performance Soviet team won gold medals.
 At the end of the 83/84 season, Drozdetsky was recognized as the best hockey player in the country.

 Second bronze

-Valery Vasilievich Shilov became the creator of the second bronze of Leningrad hockey.
-He took over the team from the hands of Boris Mikhailov in 1984 and added his vision of the game and psychological emancipation to discipline and physical readiness.
+The creator of the second bronze medal in Leningrad hockey was Valery Vasilyevich Shilov.
+He took over the team from Boris Mikhailov in 1984 and added his vision of the game and psychological emancipation to discipline and physical readiness.
 Under Shilov, the army team relied on aggressive attacking hockey.
-Only recognized leaders scored more than them - CSKA and Dynamo.
-The return to the home team of Nikolai Drozdetsky also came in handy.
-The forward moved to Leningrad at the right time - in January 1987 and gave a crazy stretch at the end of the season, scoring 13 goals in 13 games.
+Only the recognized leaders - CSKA and Dynamo - scored more goals.
+Nikolai Drozdetsky’s return to his home team couldn’t have come at a better time.
+The forward moved to Leningrad at the right time - in January 1987 and had a crazy run at the end of the season, scoring 13 goals in 13 games.

 Four champions

-In the troubled 90s, SKA even managed to play in the First League, but in just one season he returned to the elite.
+In the troubled 90s, SKA even managed to play in the First League, but in just one season it returned to the elite.
 A new page in the history of the team turned out to be closely connected with the name of Boris Petrovich Mikhailov.
-In 1993, this specialist combined work in SKA and the Russian national team.
-Under the leadership of Mikhailov, our national team won the World Championship in Germany.
-In addition to the head coach, three players from St. Petersburg Sergey Pushkov, Sergey Shendelev and Dmitry Frolov also became victors.
+In 1993, this specialist combined work for SKA and the Russian national team.
+Under the leadership of Mikhailov, our national team won the world championship in Germany.
+In addition to the head coach, three players from St. Petersburg, Sergei Pushkov, Sergei Shendelev and Dmitry Frolov, also became triumphants.

-Changes in the country have changed not only the name of the Russian ice hockey championship, but also the formula for holding it.
-The playoffs have appeared in the MHL.
-In the second draw of the Interethnic Hockey League, the St. Petersburg army team reached the semifinals.
-Mikhailov's team eliminated Metallurg Magnitogorsk and Salavat Yulaev from Ufa.
-However, two steps away from the trophy, the future champion, the Togliatti Lada, stopped the army team.
-Interestingly, the colors of that SKA were defended by both the bronze medalists of 1987 Dmitry Kukushkin, Yuri Gaylik, Nikolai Maslov, and the future stars of the city on the Neva Maxim Sushinsky and Maxim Sokolov.
+Changes in the country have changed not only the name of the Russian hockey championship, but also the formula for holding it.
+The MHL has a playoff.
+In the second edition of the International Hockey League, the St. Petersburg army team reached the semifinals.
+Mikhailov's team knocked out Magnitogorsk Metallurg and Ufa Salavat Yulaev from the draw.
+However, two steps away from the trophy, the army team was stopped by the future champion - the Togliatti Lada.
+It is interesting that the colors of that SKA were defended by both the 1987 bronze medalists Dmitry Kukushkin, Yuri Gailik, Nikolai Maslov, and the future stars of the city on the Neva Maxim Sushinsky and Maxim Sokolov.

 The first coach is a foreigner